Read This First

 Prompt 2: Provide a robust, comprehensive mathematical formulation of the dynamics for each field.

-The central claim is this: The Seager Equation, proposed by astronomer Sara Seager, estimates the number of planets with detectable biosignature gases.
+In plain terms: The Seager Equation, proposed by astronomer Sara Seager, estimates the number of planets with detectable biosignature gases.

 Total number of stars within the observational scope of a survey.*